Kanamaruza Kabuki Theater 旧金毘羅大芝居「金丸座」

 Kabuki is a traditional Japanese performing art whose origins date back over 400 years.
 All of the characters in Kabuki are played by male actors who wear extravagant makeup, traditional costumes, and perform with exaggerated movements.

 Combine your visit to the Kabuki theater with a trip to the nearby Kotohiragu Shrine.
 Situated on Mt.
-Zozu, the main shrine is around a 45-minute climb up 785 steps.
+Zozu, the main shrine is around a 45-minute climb up 785 stone steps.

 The latest information may differ, so please check the official website